Rains from Nicole douse eastern US from Georgia to Canada

 The lifting of a curfew at 7 a.m.
 Friday and the reopening of bridges leading to the beachfront enabled evacuated residents to return to the area to take stock of their properties, if only from the outside.
 But safety officials warned people not to approach the wreckage, which could collapse at any time.

-“If you go anywhere near the beach, you are putting your life in jeopardy.
-We are flying double red flags because there are massive amounts of debris in the water and on the beach, 5- to 8-foot breaking waves, and strong rip currents,” Tamara Malphurs, deputy chief of the Volusia County Beach Safety Ocean Rescue, told The Associated Press.
+“If you go anywhere near the beach, you are putting your life in jeopardy,” said Tamara Malphurs, deputy chief of the Volusia County Beach Safety Ocean Rescue, told The Associated Press.

-A man and a woman were killed by electrocution when they touched downed power lines in the Orlando area, the Orange County Sheriff’s Office said.
+A man and a woman were killed by electrocution Thursday when they touched downed power lines in the Orlando area, the Florida Medical Examiners Commission said.
+Also in Orange County, one man died in a vehicle crash, and a male pedestrian was struck and killed by a vehicle because of poor road conditions, medical examiners said.
 Another man died as waves battered his yacht against a dock in Cocoa, despite efforts to resuscitate him by paramedics who managed to get on board as the boat broke away from its moorings, Cocoa Police said.

-Nicole also caused flooding well inland, as parts of the St. Johns River were at or above flood stage.
-Some rivers in the Tampa Bay area neared flood levels, according to the National Weather Service.
-Emergency declarations were approved for all 67 Florida counties and the Seminole Tribe of Florida as the sprawling storm moved over the state.

 Frisaro reported from Fort Lauderdale, Florida.
 AP writers Curt Anderson in St. Petersburg, Florida; Anthony Izaguirre in Tallahassee, Florida; Russ Bynum in Savannah, Georgia; Jay Reeves in Birmingham, Alabama; and Seth Borenstein in Sharm el-Sheikh, Egypt, contributed to this report.